Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

-Pulsars in tight orbits around Sgr A*, as those listed in Table \ref{tab:pulsars_toy_models}, are in a strong-field regime.
-Therefore, the methodology outlined in the previous section will fail in reproducing the observed TOAs because the 1PN approximation cannot accurately capture the relativistic effects.
-Indeed, it heavily relies on two assumptions: \begin{enumerate} \item[\em (i)] the gravitational regime has to be sufficiently weak to consider that all relativistic effects can be combined linearly to compute the overall propagation time as in equation \eqref{eq:tempo_high_level_formula} \cite{Edwards2006}; \item[\em (ii)] the approximation made by truncating at 1 PN order the description of the motion of both the binary system and photons are below the accuracy goal ($\sim 1$ ns) and, most importantly, are much smaller than the pulsar intrinsic period $P$. \end{enumerate}
+For such close orbits, a lowest-order (1PN) approximation may be insufficient to reproduce TOAs at the targeted precision, since higher-order relativistic contributions and nonlinear couplings are not included.
+Indeed, the entire weak-field methodology heavily relies on two assumptions: \begin{enumerate} \item[\em (i)] the gravitational regime has to be sufficiently weak to consider that all relativistic effects can be combined linearly to compute the overall propagation time as in Eq. \eqref{eq:tempo_high_level_formula} \cite{Edwards2006}; \item[\em (ii)] the approximation made by truncating at 1 PN order the description of the motion of both the binary system and photons leads to errors below the accuracy goal ($\sim 1$ ns) and, most importantly, much smaller than the pulsar intrinsic period $P$. \end{enumerate}